 Machine learning is the personalization of the future, according to this fantastic article on Shopify.
 It’s already being used in online courses and higher education to customize student learning paths, and – of course – behemoths like Amazon have been using algorithms to make recommendations and learn your shopping habits for years.

-As Andrea Wahbe writes on Shopify: “This “super concierge” concept is not far off from what high-end brick and mortar fashion stores do already – which is get to know their best and most loyal customers’ personal tastes, clothing size and their personalities to recommend products, or even put something aside for them to try on when they are back in the store.”
+As Andrea Wahbe writes on Shopify: “This “super concierge” concept is not far off from what high-end brick and mortar fashion stores do already – which is getting to know their best and most loyal customers’ tastes, clothing size and their personalities to recommend products, or even put something aside for them to try on when they are back in the store.”

 How do you create a personalized shopping experience for your online customers?
 Share your tips and ask any questions below!